xxyzz/SICP/2_Building_Abstractions_with_Data/2.3_Symbolic_Data/README.md

 a.
 Show how to do this in order to differentiate algebraic expressions presented in infix form, such as `(x + (3 * (x + (y + 2))))`.
 To simplify the task, assume that + and * always take two arguments and that expressions are fully parenthesized.

 b.
 The problem becomes substantially harder if we allow standard algebraic notation, such as `(x + 3 * (x + y + 2))`, which drops unnecessary parentheses and assumes that multiplication is done before addition.
 Can you design appropriate predicates, selectors, and constructors for this notation such that our derivative program still works?

+## Exercise 2.59:

+Implement the `union-set` operation for the unordered-list representation of sets.

+## Exercise 2.60:

+We specified that a set would be represented as a list with no duplicates.
+Now suppose we allow duplicates.
+For instance, the set `{1, 2, 3}` could be represented as the list `(2 3 2 1 3 2 2)`.
+Design procedures `element-of-set?`, `adjoin-set`, `union-set`, and `intersection-set` that operate on this representation.
+How does the efficiency of each compare with the corresponding procedure for the non-duplicate representation?
+Are there applications for which you would use this representation in preference to the non-duplicate one?